CORPORATE GOVERNANCE PRACTICE

 The Board provides leadership and supervises the overall direction of the Group’s businesses.

-As at 31 December 2018, the Board comprised of nine Directors with two Executive Directors and seven Non-Executive Directors, of which five of them – representing more than half of the Board – are Independent Non-Executive Directors.
+As at 31 December 2019, the Board comprised of nine Directors with two Executive Directors and seven Non-Executive Directors, of which five of them – representing more than half of the Board – are Independent Non-Executive Directors.
 The number of Independent Non-Executive Directors meets the requirements under Rule 3.10(A) of the Listing Rules.
 Each of the Independent Non-Executive Directors has made an annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules.
 The Non-Executive Directors (including the Independent Non-Executive Directors) are appointed for a specific term not exceeding three years and are subject to retirement by rotation.
-No Independent Non-Executive Director has served the Company for more than nine years.
+Daniel Rochfort Bradshaw, Jonathan Eric Martin Smith and Chuang-fei Li have served as Independent Non-executive Directors of the Company for more than 9 years.
+During the years of appointment, they have demonstrated their abilities to provide an independent view to the Company’s matters.
+Notwithstanding their years of service as Independent Non-Executive Directors of the Company, the Nomination Committee and the Board are of the view that they are able to continue to fulfill their role as required.
 Independent Non-Executive Directors are identified as such in all corporate communications containing the names of the Directors.
 An updated list of the directors identifying the Independent Non-Executive Directors and the roles and functions of the directors is maintained on the websites of the Company and the Stock Exchange.
 The roles of the chairman and the chief executive are separated and are performed by Peter Hambro and Yury Makarov, respectively.

-The current composition of the Board is characterised by significant diversity in terms of nationality, age, professional background and skills.
+The current composition of the Board is characterized by significant diversity in terms of nationality, age, professional background and skills.

 The Board believes that the balance between Executive and Non-Executive Directors is reasonable and adequate to provide sufficient checks and balances that safeguard the interests of shareholders and the Group.
 The Non-Executive Directors provide the Group with diverse expertise and experience.
 Their views and participation in Board and committee meetings bring independent judgement and advice on issues relating to the Group’s strategies, performance, conflicts of interest and management process, ensuring that the interests of all shareholders are taken into account.
 Two of the Independent Non-Executive Directors possess the appropriate professional accounting qualifications or related financial management expertise as required under the Listing Rules.